 It is important to talk with your healthcare providers before making any changes to how you take your medication.
 Your healthcare providers can talk with you about the benefits of treating your condition and the risks of untreated illness during pregnancy.

 Obesity and high/uncontrolled blood sugar can make it harder to get pregnant, and increase the chance of miscarriage, birth defects, or other pregnancy complications.
-MotherToBaby has fact sheets on diabetes https://mothertobaby.org/fact-sheets/type-1-and-type-2-diabetes/ and obesity https://mothertobaby.org/fact-sheets/obesity-pregnancy/.
+MotherToBaby has fact sheets on diabetes here: https://mothertobaby.org/fact-sheets/type-1-and-type-2-diabetes/ and on obesity here: https://mothertobaby.org/fact-sheets/obesity-pregnancy/.

 I am taking semaglutide, but I would like to stop taking it before getting pregnant.
 How long does the drug stay in my body?

-People eliminate medication at different rates.
-In healthy adults, it can take up to 6 weeks, on average, for most of the semaglutide to be gone from the body.
-The product labels for Ozempic®, Wegovy®, and Rybelsus® recommend people who are planning a pregnancy to stop this medication 2 months before a pregnancy.
+The time it takes the body to metabolize (to process) medication is not the same for everyone.
+In healthy non-pregnant adults, it can take up to 6 weeks, on average, for most of the semaglutide to be gone from the body.
+The product labels for Ozempic®, Wegovy®, and Rybelsus® recommend women who are planning a pregnancy stop this medication 2 months before getting pregnant.

 I take semaglutide.
 Can it make it harder for me to get pregnant?